Gear pump

 A gear pump uses the meshing of gears to pump fluid by displacement.
 They are one of the most common types of pumps for hydraulic fluid power applications.
 The gear pump was invented around 1600 by Johannes Kepler.

 Gear pumps are also widely used in chemical installations to pump high-viscosity fluids.
 There are two main variations: external gear pumps which use two external spur gears, and internal gear pumps which use an external and an internal spur gear (internal spur gear teeth face inwards, see below).
 Gear pumps provide positive displacement (or fixed displacement), meaning they pump a constant amount of fluid for each revolution.
 Some gear pumps are designed to function as either a motor or a pump.

 Theory of operation

 As the gears rotate they separate on the intake side of the pump, creating a void and suction which is filled by fluid.
 The fluid is carried by the gears to the discharge side of the pump, where the meshing of the gears displaces the fluid.
 The mechanical clearances are small— on the order of 10 μm.
 The tight clearances, along with the speed of rotation, effectively prevent the fluid from leaking backwards.

 The rigid design of the gears and houses allow for very high pressures and the ability to pump highly viscous fluids.

 Many variations exist, including helical and herringbone gear sets (instead of spur gears), lobe shaped rotors similar to Roots blowers (commonly used as superchargers), and mechanical designs that allow the stacking of pumps.

-The most common variations are shown below (the drive gear is shown blue and the idler is shown purple).
+The most common variations are shown below: